realagiorganization/chinese-therapy-bot/README.md

    ```
    The server runs on `http://127.0.0.1:8000` by default; override host/port via `API_HOST` / `API_PORT`.

-Agent entry points are exposed as `mindwell-summary-scheduler`, `mindwell-data-sync`, and
+Agent entry points are exposed as `mindwell-summary-scheduler`, `mindwell-data-sync`,
-`mindwell-monitoring-agent`.
+`mindwell-retention-cleanup`, `mindwell-monitoring-agent`, and `mindwell-analytics-agent`.
 Run them within the same virtual environment once credentials are configured.
+Use
-Use `mindwell-monitoring-agent --dry-run` to verify telemetry access without dispatching alerts.
+`mindwell-monitoring-agent --dry-run` to verify telemetry access, `mindwell-retention-cleanup`
+to enforce S3 transcript/summary retention, and `mindwell-analytics-agent --window-hours 24`
+to raise JSON snapshots for the growth team.

 ### Frontend (Vite/React)
 1. Install dependencies: